Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Shoes and Water Jugs

 In the highland areas outside of Antigua, in 1963, none of the Maya women I saw had shoes.
 The women carried water in a round jug made of clay on their heads.
 By 1964, many of the women were still carrying water, but in plastic jugs, the same color and shape as the clay jugs.
 Too, shoes had been introduced.
 They were a type of plastic in bright colors.
 I think they were imported from China.
-Now, 60 years later, almost every person I saw had some type of shoe.
+Now, 60 years later, almost every person I saw wore some type of shoe.
 However, I didn’t stray very far from Antigua, so I can’t write about the highland villages.

 In Antigua, where water comes to a public central location, water now is piped to residences.
 You can see the women washing in the photos at a 2012 article on Antigua here.